murilo587/Rescue-Center-Challenge/README.md

 <p>1.
 You can clone the project, using the command git clone.</p>
 <p>2.
 Navigate to the project directory, using this command: cd Rescue-Center-Challenge.</p>
 <p>3.
-Open the project in the browser using the live server extension.</p>
+Open the project in the browser using the Live Server extension.</p>